Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 <hr>

-- In order to customize the font syles, we use `font-family` attribute.
+- In order to customize the font syles, we use `font-family` property.

 <hr>